zbal/simulux/README.md

 Ability to simulate several systems working in pair; simulating remote access over SSH, simulate impact from one system against another.

+# Long term

+Being able to use the same approach for other simulator that could integrate with this one; like mysql CLI simulator, pgsql, redis, etc.